stronnag/bbl2kml/README.md

 ## `fl2mqtt`

-The MQTT option (BulletGCSS) requires two or three comma separated parameters:
+The MQTT option (BulletGCSS) requires a MQTT broker URI, which may include a username/password and cafile if you require authentication and/or encryption.

-* A MQTT broker
-* A MQTT topic
-* The broker port, defaults to 1883

 ```
 $ fl2mqtt --help
 Usage of fl2mqtt [options] file...
-  -cafile string
+  -broker string
-    	CA file for TLS broker
+    	Mqtt URI (mqtt://[user[:pass]@]broker[:port]/topic[?cafile=file]
   -dump
     	Dump log headers and exit
+  -home-alt int
+    	[OTX] home altitude
   -index int
     	Log index
   -interval int
     	Sampling Interval (ms) (default 1000)
   -mission string
     	Optional mission file name
-  -mqtt string
+  -rebase string
-    	Mqtt options [broker,topic,port]
+    	rebase all positions on lat,lon[,alt]
+  -split-time int
+    	[OTX] Time(s) determining log split, 0 disables (default 120)
 ```

 The [BulletGCSS wiki](https://github.com/danarrib/BulletGCSS/wiki) describes how these values are chosen; in general:

-* It is safe to use `broker.emqx.io` as the MQTT broker, this is default if nothing appears before the comma in the `-mqtt` option.
+* It is safe to use `broker.emqx.io` as the MQTT broker, this is default if no broker host is defined in the URI.
 * You should use a unique topic for publishing your own data, this is slash separated string, for example `foo/bar/quux/demo`; the topic should include at least three elements.
 * If you want to use a TLS (encrypted) connection to the broker, you must supply the broker's CA CRT (PEM) file.
 A reputable test broker will provide this via their web site.